 Without doubt, Warwick Castle is one of the best preserved and most visited castles in England.
-As the world tries to recover from the COVID19 pandemic, all attractions are having to change.
+There’s so much to see and do here that your visit will easily last all day.
 Here’s what we found on our latest visit…

 First things first, if you’re planning to visit Warwick Castle you’ll need to buy your tickets in advance.
+It’s much more expensive to just purchase on the day at the ticket booth.
 Shop around, look out for special offers on UK cereal packets and try a range of online sellers.
-We recommend GetYourGuide: Warwick Castle Best Priced Tickets
+We recommend GetYourGuide and you can use this form to check latest prices and availability..

 You can also see more of the castle by taking the walk-through ‘Kingmaker’ experience.
 This charts the preparations for a battle showing you all the castle workers who would be involved.
 It doesn’t take long to do it and our 3 year old liked the various waxwork figures who were demonstrating their crafts.